-She worked as a cultural correspondent on the Turkish newspaper Millyet and for the Turkish publisher Dogan.
+Gul worked as a cultural correspondent on the Turkish newspaper Millyet and for the Turkish publisher Dogan.
 Gül has organised cultural events and literature festivals in the UK and Turkey.
-She co-edited a short story anthology The Book of Istanbul published by Comma Press, and contributed to an evening of Turkish stories in Liverpool in 2013.
+She co-edited a short story anthology The Book of Istanbul published by Comma Press, and contributed to an evening of Turkish stories in Liverpool.

 Gül Turner with two young creative letter writers in Liverpool, part of The Typing Man community events

-Zerrin Özalp Öztarhan, the proof-reader of the Turkish text, is an experienced editor based in Istanbul.
-Together, she and Gül ensured that the Turkish story made an engaging read for readers of the Turkish as well as working as an authentic translation of the English text.
+Zerrin Özalp Öztarhan, proof-reader of the Turkish text, is an experienced editor based in Istanbul.
+She and Gül ensured that the story was engaging for readers of the Turkish as well as creating a high-quality translation for readers of the English.

 Alison wrote the children’s version of a story created for adults by the Turkish author and activist Aziz Nesin.
-Workshops about this tale of love between two very different creatures, called The Dance of the Eagle and the Fish, ran at the Roald Dahl Museum and Story Centre.
-The name Aziz Nesin is used for a character in Alison’s story The Typing Man.
+Workshops about this tale of love between two very different creatures in The Dance of the Eagle and the Fish were presented at the Roald Dahl Museum and Story Centre.
+The name Aziz Nesin was adopted for a character in The Typing Man.